 For the “additional” Level 2 QC runs, the results must be within the limits programmed into the AU’s; typically, 3 SD.
 If a result is found to be outside these limits, the QC may be repeated once.
 If the result is still outside these limits, both Level 1 and Level 3 QC must be run with all applicable rules.

 To detect trends, the Director of Clinical Chemistry or designee will review all QC daily (Monday through Friday).
 At the bench level, each tech verifies QC is acceptable after running it.
-Further, the Senior technologist or the Associate Director responsible for QC will then review this information monthly.
+Further, the Senior technologists or the Associate Director responsible for QC will then review this information monthly.

 When QC is complete, the performing technologist must check off and initial that QC has been performed, including repeats.
 QC for all shifts must be checked off by the performing technologist.
 Remisol EQC collects all the data and will automatically include “in” values into statistical pool.
 “Out” values must be appropriately dealt with by technologist noting corrective actions on the EQC Out Values Sheet and in Remisol EQC.
 Technologist must initial off QC sheet verifying that QC has been performed and is within range.